RedHenLab/BlendedJointAttention/README.md

 1. Face detection : Detection of number of human faces, possible extensions to their position and orientation
 2. Emotion recognition : Recognising different emotions (sad, happy, surprised, neutral etc.) using a CNN classifier
 3. Gaze direction recognition : Calculating angle of ones gaze using initial pupil detection and terminal points of eyes.
 4. Age detection : Categorising a person's age via facial features (outputs a range of possible age values)
+5. Facial Landmark detection : Detecting major facial landmarks, which is useful for Gaze direction and Emotion recognition.

 ----------------------------------------